 Here you can use the restrooms and get to know the other people on your tour a bit better.
-While drinking my hazelnut cappuccino at the bar, I got talking to another tour participant: a girl from Bremen, Ohio (a tiny village named after my hometown city of Bremen in Germany).
+While drinking my hazelnut cappuccino at the bar, I got talking to another tour participant: a girl from Bremen, Ohio (a tiny village named after the half-a-million-inhabitants city I live in: Bremen in Germany).

 6. Stop: Donuts deluxe

 Next up was a typical American donut shop with a typical German name – especially for my home area Lower Saxony in the Northwest, where most of the German immigrants to Cincinnati originally came from.

 Holtman's Donuts (derived from the German surname Holtmann) is immensely popular – especially at the weekends.